NawfalRAZOUK7/apm-observability/Readme.md

 #### Option B — Local Postgres

-Update your `apm_platform/settings.py` database settings accordingly.
+Update your Postgres env vars (see below) or update your `apm_platform/settings.py` accordingly.

 ### 3) Load env (important for Postgres/Timescale)